 For more information about Hawk Mountain Sanctuary and its tracking projects visit www.hawkmountain.org.

-Flight Kinematics: Dr. Suzanne Amador Kane of Haverford College returned to Cape May to continue her project of filming raptor take-off and maneuvering kinematics.
+Flight Kinematics: Dr. Suzanne Amador Kane of Haverford College filmed raptor take-off and maneuvering kinematics.
 For more information about Suzanne Amador Kane and her research…..click here.

-Assessing Body Condition of Migrating American Kestrels: CMRBP, Inc. is providing historical data for Teresa Ely’s Master’s thesis research using body mass information to determine if lack of food availability reflected in body condition is a potential cause for the long term decline of the American Kestrel population.
+Assessing Body Condition of Migrating American Kestrels: CMRBP, Inc. provided historical data for Teresa Ely’s Master’s thesis research using body mass information to determine if lack of food availability reflected in body condition is a potential cause for the long term decline of the American Kestrel population.

 Deterrence Effects of High Brightness Lights: In 2014 and 2015, researchers at Lite Enterprises, Inc., Donald Ronning, President, conducted research to assess the reactions of approaching Red-tailed hawks to newly developed high brightness lights.
 Preliminary feedback is positive and there are expectations that that the lights will prove to be an effective deterrent in areas such as airports, wind farms and more.